Frances Adler Elkins: Casa Amesti

 In 2010, Thomas Jayne included Casa Amesti in his book The Finest Rooms In America: 50 Influential Interiors from the 18th Century to the Present.

-Located at 516 Polk Street in Monterey, CA, Casa Amesti is currently a private men's club.
-Many of the rooms remain exactly as Elkins left them.

 Later life

 Elkins's last commission was a house for Irma and Albert Schlesinger, parents of Nan Kemper.
 The house was constructed in 1951 with architect Gardner Dailey.

 Elkins died at age 64 in San Francisco on August 26, 1953.